• Skip to primary navigation

 • Add the sour cream, vanilla extract, and coconut extract to the mixture.

-• Whip the ingredients on medium speed until well combined.
-Scrape down the sides and up the bottom of the bowl as needed. *The mixture may look curdled do the different ingredients being combined with the butter.
+• Whip the ingredients at medium speed until they are well combined.
+Scrape down the sides and up the bottom of the bowl as needed.

 • Set the mixer to low speed and slowly add the dry ingredients and coconut milk to the mixture.